pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-9.md

 3. Make outline of demo script ([Google Drive Document](https://docs.google.com/document/d/1s6ziLsNyO085CuvbQg8tISncMP6CrW8SrBcH5973G60/edit?usp=sharing))
    1. Assign teammates to flesh out sections of the script
 4. Finalize app name (Word Flow?
 Typing Master?)

 ## Outcomes
+1.
+- Typing challenge now shows results once the time is up.
+- Typing challenge ready to be connected to API.
+- Virtual keyboard almost done except for a few keys.
+4.
+- App name is Word Flow.

 ## Action Items
+1. Connect the typing challenge to the API.
+2. Get the dictation typing challenge set up.
+See if there is a library with audio controls.
+3. Start adding to script for the demo video.

 ## Next Meeting
 Chair: